crw-b/KubernetesCookieFactory/Instructions/Step1_Install.md

 ## Clone Repo
 To get started, clone this repo onto your local machine and navigate to the root of the package using your terminal.

+If you need more instructions on how to clone a github repository, follow the instructions in the [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Install Kubectl, Kind, and Docker on Local Machine
-If you have already installed both Kubernetes and Kind, you can skip to "Create a Cluster".
+If you have already installed Kubectl, Kind and Docker, you can skip to [Part 2: Create a Docker Image and Kind Cluster](./Step2_Create.md).
 If you are unsure if you already have them installed, you can check their versions.

 #### Check if kubectl is installed:
 ```